enckse/voidedtech.com/notebook/src/linux/alpine_package_cache.md

 that _any_ machine has requested that can then be re-used by subsequent requests.

 Below is an example configuration file (that would then be "included" into an `nginx.conf`)

+_Such a configuration could also be possible, with the necessary updates, for other distributions (e.g. ArchLinux)_

 ```
 /etc/nginx/apk.conf